-Dr. Anderson has been married to Jacqueline Sullivan for 36 years.
-They have four children: Shani, Robert III, Nia, and Jamila.
+Dr. Anderson has been married to Jacqueline Sullivan for 39 years.
+Together they have four adult children: Shani, Robert III, Nia, and Jamila.
 They also have two grandchildren.

 Dr. Anderson is originally from Harrisburg, Pennsylvania.
 While being born on the banks of the Susquehanna River, he was “born again” by trusting Christ as his personal Lord and Savior at a revival meeting at New Hope Primitive Baptist Church in Steelton, Pennsylvania, on Friday, January 12, 1973.